 - Balance the needs of younger, less experienced workers and employer expectations

-- Acknowledge students may not provide equal productivity or value as adult workers
+- Acknowledge that students may not provide equal productivity or value as adult workers

 The student minimum wage incentivizes employers to hire young, inexperienced employees.
 It also recognizes that students juggle other responsibilities like schoolwork.
 As a result, the student rate seeks to strike a fair balance for both students and employers.